researchart/patterns/standards/artifact.md

     submitter, review is often seen as an endorsement from the venue.
-    Artifact review should consider issues such as licencing (restrictive? permissive?) institutional review of human subjects research (the IRB certificate should form part of the submission), data provenance (is the dataset biased?), and privacy protection (can individual information be obtained?
+    Artifact review should consider issues such as licencing (restrictive? permissive?) institutional review of human subjects research (the IRB certificate, where applicable, should form part of the submission), data provenance (is the dataset biased?), and privacy protection (can individual information be obtained?
 At archive sites such as Zenodo, it may not be possible to remove individual data such as